Poem commented by Davide Rondoni, who unveils the secrets and meanings...

 Italian edition of the Old Testament's Ecclesiastes.
 New translation...

-60 copies, typeset by hand and printed on the Stanhope Handpress, which include two inedited poems in French by Jean-Luc Nancy and 6 lithograph prints signed and punched by Claudio Parmiggiani.
+60 copies, typeset by hand and printed on the Stanhope Handpress, which include two inedited poems in French by Jean-Luc Nancy and 6 silk-screen prints signed and punched by Claudio Parmiggiani.

 6 000,00 €

-60 copies, typeset by hand and printed on the Stanhope handpress, which includes two inedited poems in French by Jean-Luc Nancy (Bordeaux, 1940), which celebrate the Gregorian chants Stabat Mater and Dies Iræ, and 6 lithograph prints signed and punched by Claudio Parmiggiani (Luzzara, 1943), of which two printed in red, dedicated to the Stabat Mater, and four in black dedicated to the Dies Irae.
+60 copies, typeset by hand and printed on the Stanhope handpress, which includes two inedited poems in French by Jean-Luc Nancy (Bordeaux, 1940), which celebrate the Gregorian chants Stabat Mater and Dies Iræ, and 6 silk-screen prints signed and punched by Claudio Parmiggiani (Luzzara, 1943), of which two printed in red, dedicated to the Stabat Mater chant, and four in black dedicated to the Dies Irae chant.

 « Les éclats de Claudio jettent le texte dans l’espace, hors du sens, vers le ciel et l’enfer, tandis que les anciennes planches du chant tiennent la basse continue, tout cela dans la stricte élégance des caractères.
 Ce n’est pas un livre, c’est une méditation partagée » Jean-Luc Nancy